-- 59. Federal regulations for stormwater discharges were promulgated by the U.S. Environmental Protection Agency on November 16, 1990 (40 C.F.R. parts 122, 123, and 124) to implement the Clean Water Act's stormwater program set forth in Clean Water Act section 402(p) (33 U.S.C. § 1342(p)).
-In relevant part, the regulations require specific categories of facilities that discharge stormwater associated with industrial activity to "waters of the United States" to obtain National Pollutant Discharge Elimination System (NPDES) permits and to require control of such pollutant discharges using Best Available Technology Economically Achievable (BAT) and Best Conventional Pollutant Control Technology (BCT) to prevent and reduce pollutants and any more stringent controls necessary to meet water quality standards. - 60.
-The State Water Board adopted Order 2014-0057-DWQ (NPDES No. CAS000001), General Permit for Storm Water Discharges Associated with Industrial Activities (Industrial General Permit), which became effective on July 1, 2015.
-The Industrial General Permit regulates discharges of stormwater associated with certain industrial activities, excluding construction activities, and requires submittal of a Notice of Intent (NOI) to be covered under the permit.
-The Industrial General Permit contains several exemptions in Attachment A of the permit, including one for "Steam Electric Power Generating Facilities."
-Because the Facility generates steam electric power, the Discharger indicates that it has not enrolled in the Industrial General Permit. - 61.
-The State Water Board also adopted Order 2012-0006-DWQ (NPDES NO. CAS000002), General Permit for Storm Water Discharges Associated with Construction and Land Disturbance Activities (Construction General Permit), which regulates dischargers whose project disturbs one or more acres of soil, or whose project disturbs less than one acre but is part of a larger common plan of

-- development that in total disturbs one or more acres.
-Construction of additional geothermal wells or other ancillary facilities may require the Discharger's enrollment under the Construction General Permit, if applicable. - 62.
-The Discharger states that under normal working conditions, the capacity of the Brine Pond, freshwater makeup pond, and facility conveyance system is large enough to accept wastewater generated at the Facility as well as precipitation within the footprint of the Brine Pond for a storm event with a 1000-year return. - 63.
-The Discharger must comply with all pertinent stormwater requirements contained in title 27 of the California Code of Regulations and in this Order.
+- 60. Federal regulations for stormwater discharges were promulgated by the U.S. Environmental Protection Agency on November 16, 1990 (40 C.F.R. parts 122, 123, and 124) to implement the Clean Water Act's stormwater program set forth in Clean Water Act section 402(p) (33 U.S.C. § 1342(p)).
+In relevant part, the regulations require specific categories of facilities that discharge stormwater associated with industrial activity to "waters of the United States" to obtain National Pollutant Discharge Elimination System (NPDES) permits and to require control of such pollutant discharges using Best Available Technology Economically Achievable (BAT) and Best Conventional Pollutant Control Technology (BCT) to prevent and reduce pollutants and any more stringent controls necessary to meet water quality standards. - 61.
+The State Water Board adopted Order 2014-0057-DWQ (NPDES No. CAS000001), General Permit for Storm Water Discharges Associated with Industrial Activities (Industrial General Permit), which became effective on July 1, 2015.4 The Industrial General Permit regulates discharges of stormwater associated with certain industrial activities, excluding construction activities, and requires submittal of a Notice of Intent (NOI) to be covered under the permit.
+The Discharger indicates that it has not enrolled in the Industrial General Permit because it does not fall within the covered facilities in Attachment A. - 62.
+The Discharger states that under normal working conditions, the capacity of the Brine Ponds and facility conveyance system is large enough to accept wastewater generated at the Facility as well as precipitation within the footprint of the Brine Ponds for a storm event with a 1000-year occurrence interval. - 63.
+The Discharger must comply with all pertinent stormwater requirements contained in Title 27 and in this Order.